Modelling, Simulation and Testing of Automotive Perception Sensors

 Get Involved

-The project is establishing an advisory board with members that cover the whole supply chain.
-The board includes chip designers, sensor developers, ADS developers, OEMs and test authorities who will help steer the project and get early access to the results of the project.
+The project established an advisory board with members covering the whole supply chain.
+The board included chip designers, sensor developers, ADS developers, OEMs and test authorities who helped steer the project and gained early access to its results.